 I join my colleagues on the faculty in welcoming you to the Program in Public Policy.

-Let me also offer my congratulations to those who have been admitted to the Program in Public Policy at the Edward J. Bloustein School of Planning and Public Policy.
-I recently assumed the directorship of the program, and am looking forward to having many opportunities to interact with you over the next two years and I am looking forward to them.
+Let me add my congratulations to those already expressed on your admission to the Public Policy Program at the Edward J. Bloustein School of Planning and Public Policy.
+I am the director of the program so we will have many chances to interact over the next two years and I am looking forward to them.